TheIconfactory/Tapestry/Documentation/API.md

   * icon: `String` with a URL to an image that will be used as a default for this connector.
   * service\_name: `String` with the name of the service (e.g. "Tumblr", "YouTube", "Blog", "Podcast").
+  * default\_color: `String` with a default color name for feeds created by the connector.
+Valid values are "purple", "gold", "blue", "coral", "slate", "orange", "green", "teal".
+If no value is specified, "gray" will be used.
   * item\_style: `String` with either "post" or "article" to define the content layout.

 Optional properties: